libp2p/specs/connections/muxer-sel-in-sec-handshake.md

 negotiation (for example, TLS's support of ALPN, and Noise's support of Early Data) makes it possible to collapse the step 2 and step 3 in the previous section into one step.
-Multiplexer negotiation can be performed as part of the security protocol handshake, thus there is no need to perform another mutistream -selection negotiation for multiplexer negotiation.
+Multiplexer negotiation can be performed as part of the security protocol handshake, thus there is no need to perform another multistream -selection negotiation for multiplexer negotiation.

 In order to achieve the above stated goal, each candidate multiplexer will be